Excel F-Test (Table of Contents)

 Pros of F-Test in Excel

 - It can be used in any statistical sets of data where comparison of Before/After, Latest/Previous can be performed in order to accept if the statistical data can be accepted or not.

-- Mean gives the mid value which is average of total values, Variance gives the difference between the actual or predicted/future value.
+- Mean gives the mid-value, which is the average of total values; Variance gives the difference between the actual or predicted/future value.
 So, centricity can be seen easily.

 Cons of F-Test in Excel